School Trust Fund Lands

 Within the BWCAW

-The intent of this strategy is to allow the State to obtain land that is not limited by Wilderness designation and which may be managed to meet the objectives for school trust lands to generate revenue for the maintenance of public schools in Minnesota.
-At the same time, the Forest Service is interested in opportunities to consolidate ownership and places a priority on acquiring non-federal lands within the BWCAW.
+The intent of the exchange is to allow the State to obtain land that is not limited by Wilderness designation and which may be managed to meet the objectives for school trust lands to generate revenue for the maintenance of public schools in Minnesota.
+The exchange is of interest to the Forest Service because of the opportunity to consolidate ownership as well as to acquire nonfederal lands within the BWCAW.

 Retain federal land needed to protect and manage administratively or Congressionally designated, unique, proposed, or recommended areas;